 The Organization's revenue sources carry significant concentrations.
-For the year ended December 31, 2022, there was one granting agencies that represented over 10% of revenues and represented a concentration of risk which was approximately 16% of total revenues.
-For the year ended December 31, 2021, there were two granting agencies that represented over 10% of revenues and each represented a concentration of risk which were approximately 16% and 10% of total revenues.
+For the year ended December 31, 2023, the United States Forest Service represented over 10% of revenues and accounts receivables and represented a concentration of risk which was approximately 17% of total revenues and 92% of receivables.
+For the year ended December 31, 2022, the United States Forest Service represented over 10% of revenues and represented a concentration of risk which was approximately 16% of total revenues.